Surrogate Partner Therapy

 Surrogate Partner Therapy (SPT) is modeled after the successful methods for the treatment of sexual dysfunction developed by Masters and Johnson during their groundbreaking research.
 In this research, Masters and Johnson found that hands-on therapeutic exercises carried out by the partners of individuals with sexual dysfunction greatly increased rate of success.

-While this method was extremely beneficial to to the treatment process, it became apparent that partners, even when available, may not be able to carry out this highly nuanced work.
-Since 1973, IPSA (International Professional Surrogates Association) has been devoted overseeing and training surrogate partners who are devoted to helping individuals using these time-tested methods.
+While this method was extremely beneficial to the treatment process, it became apparent that partners, even when available, may not be able to carry out this highly nuanced work.
+In 1973, IPSA (International Professional Surrogates Association) was created to train surrogate partners using these time-tested methods.